 • tooth loss

-The right approach depends on the cause of the sores.
-Uninfected sores and scabs usually clear on their own in a few days.
-It is important not to scratch or pick at the sores while they heal.
+The right treatment approach depends on the cause of the sores.
+Uninfected sores and scabs may clear on their own in a few days.
+However, it is important not to scratch or pick at the sores while they heal.

 Lupus is a long-term condition with no cure.
-The symptoms tend to come and go over time, and the treatment involves taking drugs such as steroids and immunosuppressants to manage the symptoms.
+The symptoms tend to come and go over time, and treatment involves taking drugs such as steroids and immunosuppressants to manage symptoms.

-If paranasal sinus and nasal cavity cancer is causing the sores, the treatment plan usually includes a combination of chemotherapy, radiation therapy, and surgery.
+If paranasal sinus and nasal cavity cancer is causing the sores, a person’s treatment plan will target the cancer and may include a combination of chemotherapy, radiation therapy, and surgery.

-Nasal sores often resolve on their own or with minimal treatment.
+Nasal sores may resolve on their own or with minimal treatment.
 In the meantime, the following can help ease discomfort:

 If nasal sores last longer than a few days, a person may wish to consult a doctor.